Ganja yoga classes may be popular now, but mixing cannabis and yoga is a sacred tradition that dates back thousands of years. And there’s a reason.

 In states with adult-use cannabis, like California and Colorado, there are plenty of ganja yoga classes to choose from.
 So many, in fact, that you can be picky.
 Prefer to smoke joints rather than vape?
 Not a problem, there’s a class for you.
 Check out the Maze newsletter to see the ganja yoga class offerings in your city.

-Live in a state without adult use cannabis?
-No need to get jealous because CBD yoga classes are also popping up in states like New York and New Jersey.
-In these states without accessible cannabis laws, hemp-derived CBD products are still readily available, and yoga classes are starting to offer CBD drinks, oils, flower, and vapes.
+Live in a state without adult-use cannabis?
+No need to get jealous because CBD yoga classes are also popping up in states.
+In states without accessible cannabis laws, hemp-derived CBD products are still readily available, and yoga classes are starting to offer CBD drinks, oils, flower, and vapes.

 Ganja yoga only goes wrong when people push themselves.
 They either consume more cannabis than they’re comfortable with or do more yoga than they’re physically able to do.
 But if you take it slow and keep the dose low, you’ll find that cannabis and yoga enhance each other.

 Not only can cannabis enhance the yoga experience, but if your muscles get sore after your practice, cannabis can help.

 Applying cannabis products topically can help with muscle soreness in specific locations, and taking cannabis products like CBD oil or other edibles can help reduce your body’s overall inflammation.